Grandma’s House Throwback Thursday

 African American Doll Face Potholder

-So, what do you remember from Grandma’s bathroom and kitchen?
+So, what do you remember about Grandma’s house?